nytimes/react-tracking/README.md

 };
 ```

-The `useTracking` hook returns an object with the same `getTrackingData()` and `trackEvent()` methods that's provided as `props.tracking` when wrapping with the `@track()` decorator/HoC.
+The `useTracking` hook returns an object with the same `getTrackingData()` and `trackEvent()` methods that are provided as `props.tracking` when wrapping with the `@track()` decorator/HoC.
 It also returns an additional property on that object: a `Track` component that can be returned as the root of your component's sub-tree to pass any new contextual data to its children.

 > Note that if you need contextual tracking data to be passed to child components, you need to wrap the markup returned by your component with `Track`.
 This will create a new context with the new tracking data merged in, and pass it to all child components: